 The Stanbic Bank Uganda PMI increased to 53.2 in March of 2021 from 51.2 in the prior month.
 This was the second straight month of growth in private sector and the strongest since last November, as both output and new orders continued to expand.
 Increases in new orders led to rises in both employment and purchasing activity for the second month running.
 On the price front, input prices increased for the tenth straight month, due to a faster rise in prices of electricity and water.
 As a result, selling prices continued to increase.
 Lastly, business sentiment remained positive, due to hopes an improvement in new business in coming months. source: Markit Economics

 Composite Pmi in Uganda averaged 52.88 points from 2016 until 2020, reaching an all time high of 58.80 points in January of 2020 and a record low of 21.60 points in April of 2020.
 This page provides - Uganda Composite Pmi- actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Uganda Composite Pmi - data, historical chart, forecasts and calendar of releases - was last updated on September of 2020. source: Markit Economics
+Uganda Composite PMI - data, historical chart, forecasts and calendar of releases - was last updated on April of 2021.

-Composite Pmi in Uganda is expected to be 54.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Composite Pmi in Uganda to stand at 56.00 in 12 months time.
-In the long-term, the Uganda Composite Pmi is projected to trend around 55.00 points in 2021 and 57.00 points in 2022, according to our econometric models.
+Composite PMI in Uganda is expected to be 49.70 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Composite PMI in Uganda to stand at 54.00 in 12 months time.
+In the long-term, the Uganda Composite PMI is projected to trend around 55.00 points in 2022, according to our econometric models.